stakater/mto-docs/content/usecases/quota.md

-# Enforcing Resources Quotas
+# Enforcing Quotas

-Using Multi Tenant Operator, the cluster-admin can set and enforce resource quotas and limit ranges for tenants.
+Using Multi Tenant Operator, the cluster-admin can set and enforce cluster resource quotas and limit ranges for tenants.

 ## Assigning Resource Quotas

-Bill is a cluster admin who will first creates a resource quota where he sets the maximum resource limits that Anna's tenant will have.
+Bill is a cluster admin who will first create `Quota` CR where he sets the maximum resource limits that Anna's tenant will have.
 Here `limitrange` is an optional field, cluster admin can skip it if not needed.

 The annotation `quota.tenantoperator.stakater.com/is-default: "true"` sets the quota as default quota.